The Beauty Desk

 Rare Beauty Soft Pinch Tinted Lip Oil in Hope

 A cool-toned mauve tinted oil rather than a lipstick.
-Hope is sheer enough to wear with nothing else on your face but pigmented enough to cancel out the greenish cast olive lips sometimes have.
-Non-sticky, reapplies invisibly, and lasts about 90 minutes — exactly right for weekday meetings.
+Hope is sheer enough to wear with nothing else on your face but has enough pigment to soften the greenish cast olive lips sometimes have.
+Non-sticky, easy to reapply, and better treated as a short-wear tint than a full lipstick.

 Best for